ory/docs/docs/hydra/5min-tutorial.md

     up --build
 ```

-Everything should running now!
+Everything should be running now!
 Let's confirm that everything is working by creating our first OAuth 2.0 Client.
 The following commands will use Docker wizardry.
 You can obviously install the ORY Hydra CLI locally and avoid using
 Docker here.
 If you do use the CLI locally, you can omit `docker-compose -f quickstart.yml exec /hydra` completely.